minhtriet/frozenlake/README.md

-## Todo
-Add code of stuffs, before and after

-## To run
-### Compile
-`./compile.sh`
-### Run with different files
-`./a.out [input.txt | input2.txt | ... ]`

 ## About this repo
-Implementation of gridworld problem, Artificial Intelligence: A Modern Approach v3, Chapter 17, Exercise 11.
+Implementation of gridworld problem, Artificial Intelligence: A Modern Approach v3, Chapter 17.
+This is also similar to (Frozen Lake challenge) [https://gym.openai.com/envs/FrozenLake-v0/], which widely considers the most basic Reinforcement Learning (RL) problem.

-Reiforcement realing
+The writing does not cover any thing, but things that can be easily overlooked when one implements not just this, but many machine learning papers in total.

 ## Motivation
 The motivation of this is two fold:

 1. According to Suttons’s book, there are two classes of RL, one that states and action space can be effectively stored on a table.
-Another case is that the states
+Another case is that the states is innumberable (Number of Go/Dota/Starcraft moves) and need to have some approximation / generalization techniques.

 While the latter case generates more hype, I find the former case good for education purpose.
 Not the magical blackbox of Neural Network, mostly non bullshit number.

-2. After having my take of some data company and Internet blogs, I realize what is done anyway is throwing in data and a generic neural network (NN), I feel like it is  more beneficial to readers to either implement a paper (and do debugging techniques like gradient check before tuning hyperparameters) or
+2. After having my take of companies, I realize what is done anyway is throwing in data and a generic neural network (NN), I feel like it would be more beneficial to implement and debug some papers from scratch.
-2. Do some classical tabular RL method

 ## Prerequiste
-Know about basic concept of state, … in RL, I summarise them at the appendix
+Know about basic concept of state, … in RL, I summarise them at the appendix.
+In this paper we use BFS with Bellman equation for value update.

+Without further ado, I run to the two evasive pitfalls.

-## Technical details
+## Pitfalls
-The premise of RL is around Markov decision process,

-We use BFS with Bellman equation for value update
 ### Index matters
  When accessing a 2D array, the order of index often looks like
 ```